 The SOR Traveling Fellowship supported my travel to the University of North Carolina-Chapel Hill to work with Dr. Jason Franz for 2 weeks, assisting with two separate studies utilizing dynamic B-mode ultrasound imaging of tendon and muscle changes during gait.
 I was able to learn and use best-practice protocols in both the acquisition and processing of imaging data, and interact closely with the other members of the Applied Biomechanics Laboratory.

 One of the more surprisingly important aspects of the experience was close interaction with other members of the Lab and immersion in a very different laboratory flow.
 I presented a seminar to the Exercise Physiology, Biomedical Engineering, and Physical Therapy departments based on my previous work in force absorption both in humans and in other bipedal animals.
 We are currently working toward collaborating on a grant to utilize dynamic ultrasound imaging to translate my post-doctoral work examining the control of steep descending gait in bipedal animals (birds) to further work examining how humans control steep descent.

 Additionally, I am working with colleagues at the University of Montana to develop innovative uses of the technology that apply to current lines of inquiry in rehabilitation from ACL reconstruction as well as in tendon mechanics in running.

 I would like to thank everyone at the University of North Carolina-Chapel Hill, particularly Dr. Franz and Dr. Michael Lewek, for hosting me and providing a quality experience.
 Special mention should be given to Yana Ginzburg, a physical therapy student at UNC-Chapel Hill, who hosted me for the full two weeks.
-Thank you as well to the Section on Research for supporting my efforts to expand my research agenda.
+Thank you as well to the Academy of Physical Therapy Research for supporting my efforts to expand my research agenda.